 Republic of Congo

 The Republic of Congo is a beneficiary of the Standard GSP.
-Congo is classified a lower middle-income country with a per capita income of $2.290 (2022).
-In 2022, EU imports from Congo summed up to € 1,2 billion.
+With a per capita income of $2,478 in 2023, the World Bank classifies Congo as a lower middle-income country.
+In 2023, EU imports from Congo summed up to €1.5 billion, the highest value since 2015.
 The country currently makes good use of the preferential tariffs under the GSP.
-About 70% of eligible products are currently imported under reduced duties.
+As most of Congo's exports enter the EU duty-free under the EU's normal tariff regime, the scope for preferential GSP imports is limited; these reached €7.8 million in 2023.

 What is the GSP?